 Computation and data usage have grown dramatically over the last decade leading to an explosion in energy consumption as large data centers strive to keep servers cool and operational.
-Data centers and information technology consume roughly 2% of the world's electricity currently and is expected to soar up to 8% by 2030.
-A commonly stated objective for many data center managers today is that "if data isn't used, it shouldn't consume energy".
+Data centers and information technology consume roughly 2% of the world's electricity currently, and are expected to soar up to 8% by 2030.
+A commonly-stated objective for many data center managers today is that "if data isn't used, it shouldn't consume energy."

 Best practices for using less energy in the data center focus on the two highest areas of energy consumption - servers and disk storage.
-Tape cartridges spend most of their life in a library slot or on a shelf and consume no energy when not mounted in a tape drive making tape ideal for archival storage.
-The limits of power consumption in many data centers, especially hyperscale, are being reached forcing organizations to explore new cooling techniques such as water-cooled racks, outdoor and mobile cooling, or in some cases, building another data center.
-Building another data center is a last resort and is extremely expensive mandating that energy consumption be efficiently managed.
-Average IT electrical consumption rates for a typical data center is summarized in the chart below.
+Tape cartridges spend most of their life in a library slot or on a shelf and consume no energy when not mounted in a tape drive, making tape ideal for archival storage.
+The limits of power consumption in many data centers -- especially HSL and hyperscale -- are being reached, forcing organizations to explore new cooling techniques such as water-cooled racks, outdoor and mobile cooling, or in some cases, building another data center.
+Building another data center is a last resort and is extremely expensive, mandating that energy consumption be efficiently managed.
 Note: The average US cost of electricity as of December 2019 was \$0.1027 per KwH.

 AVERAGE ELECTRICAL POWER USAGE FOR DATA CENTERS

-Chillers, cooling, pumps, air-conditioning 2
+Chillers, cooling, pumps, air-conditioning 24%

 Uninterruptible power supply 8%

-Air movement, circulation, fans etc.
+Air movement, circulation, fans etc. 'In the

-Misc. lighting, security, perimeter surveillance
+Misc. lighting, security, perimeter surveillance The same of

-TOTAL INFRASTRUCTURE - external consumption 45 %
+TOTAL INFRASTRUCTURE - external consumption

 Servers 30%

 Disk drives, control units

-Tape drives, robotic tape libraries ATT THE REAL
+Tape drives, robotic tape libraries and the

-Network gear, SAN switches and other devices
+Network gear, SAN switches and other devices 1 MA

 TOTAL IT EQUIPMENT - internal consumption 55%

-Shifting less active and archival data from disk to tape storage and virtualizing servers are the most significant ways of reducing energy consumption in the data center.
+The limits of power consumption in many data centers, especially HSL and hyperscale, are becoming an impediment to growth.
+Shifting less-active and archival data from disk to tape storage and virtualizing servers are the most significant ways of reducing data center energy consumption.